The Agony Of A Fallen Star (Sonnet Sequence) Poem by Dipankar Sadhukhan

 They call me whore, yet never hear my wail,

-For gold has sealed the lips and crushed the throat.
+For gold has crushed the voice of my despair.

-By night I burn like candles on a shrine,
+By night I burn like torches through the storm,

-No sacred fire to make the spirit whole;
+No sacred flame to make my spirit whole;

 Yet still I pray, though prayers are vain as breath,